ToolShedTested

 If you're a DIYer who regularly tackles outdoor projects -- fencing, decking, framing a shed -- the impact driver is the tool you actually need.
 The combination of raw torque and zero wrist fatigue makes structural fastening genuinely enjoyable rather than a grind.
 I'd still suggest pairing it with a drill for hole boring, but if forced to choose just one for outdoor construction work, the impact driver wins.

-Contractors and serious DIYers should own both, full stop.
-The way I use them in my shop is consistent: the drill lives in my left hand (or on the bench nearby) for pilot holes and delicate screws; the impact driver lives in my right hand for driving.
+Contractors and serious DIYers should own both.
+In a two-tool workflow, the drill handles pilot holes and delicate screws while the impact driver handles driving.
 Running both simultaneously -- one for pilot holes, one for fasteners -- cuts project time significantly compared to using a single tool for both tasks.
 The combo kit approach makes this economically straightforward, typically saving $60-$80 compared to buying the tools individually.

 For tradespeople -- electricians, HVAC installers, plumbers -- the impact driver is often the only driver they need.
 Most trade fastening involves structural connections that benefit from high torque, and the compact form factor of an impact driver fits into tight spaces that a full-size drill struggles with.
 The Milwaukee M12 FUEL impact driver, for example, is popular with electricians precisely because it's small enough for tight panel work while still delivering serious torque for conduit straps and junction box fasteners.